vaulstein/twitterApiForHumans/README.md

 # Twitter API FOR HUMANS

-CLI TOOL that fetches twitter data and outputs to csv
+CLI TOOL that fetches twitter user/tweet search API data and outputs to csv

 ## Getting Started